zseta/tsdb-docs/timescaledb/how-to-guides/compression/modify-a-schema.md

 ```

 ## Drop a column
-You can drop a column from a compressed hypertable, so long as the column is not
+You can drop a column from a compressed hypertable, if the column is not an
-an `orderby` or `segmentby` column.
+`orderby` or `segmentby` column.
 To drop a column:
 ```sql
 ALTER TABLE <hypertable> DROP COLUMN <column_name>;
 ```